acmmmsys/2021-grandchallenge-cheapfakes/README.md

 docker tag ${SOURCE} ${TARGET} && docker push ${TARGET}
 ```

+You can visit https://docs.docker.com/engine/reference/commandline/tag/ for more comprehensive documentation on tagging a Docker image.

 - **Alternative B:** Host your Docker image as a file in your software repository.

 Export your Docker image `mmsys21cheapfakes:submission` using the following command: